Asquera/elasticsearch-workshop-book/src/queries/introduction.md

 This commands sends a query as JSON payload to the `/hello_world/_search` API endpoint of the index `hello_world` (**note** the content type is set to `application/json`).
 The `query` field specifies the query type, in this case a `match_all` query.

 > **❗️** Elasticsearch accepts a JSON payload when sending a `GET` request.
-In case the used HTTP library or framework does not provide this capability the same request can be send via `POST`.
+In case the used HTTP library or framework does not support this capability the same request can be send via `POST`.

 The output of the search query looks similar to the following: